uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

 ## Options

 - `--app <text>`
-  - AWS application name
+  - Application name
 - `--env <text>`
-  - AWS environment name
+  - Environment name
 - `--access <choice>` _Defaults to read._
-  - Allow write or admin access to database addons
+  - Allow read, write or admin access to the database addons.
 - `--help <boolean>` _Defaults to False._
   - Show this message and exit.